DataMonky/Coursera---Getting-and-Cleaning-Data/CodeBook.md

 ##Uses descriptive activity names to name the activities in the data set
 Merge activity_labels and merge.df to add 'activity.name' accordingly to make the data set more readable

+##Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+1. group data set by activity_name //by_activty <- group_by(merge.df.narrow, activity.name)
+2. remove 'activity.id' column //by_activty <- select(by_activty, -(activity.id))
+3. calculate average of each variable //summarise_each(by_activty, funs(mean))